MMufuT/codepath-prework/README.md

 Optional Features
 []1.
 User can tap a button to change the color of the background view []2.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
-[]3.
+[x]3.
 Any stylistic changes that are not default options (Comment this here)
+        //Added custom image background of Case Western Reserve University Campus
+        //Rounded all the buttons and fields to give the app a more smooth and less choppy look to the user